ChuanHong/Phase2.1WorkingFolder/README.md

 3. The loinc code for platelet is not included in the 4CE Phase2.1 data.
 To run the code, you need to add loinc code "26515-7" for platelet in LocalPatientObservation.csv file.

-4. Make sure you do not skip the lines 2-3 that re-install the latest FourCePhase2.1Data package.
+4. Do not skip the lines 2-3 that re-install the latest FourCePhase2.1Data package.
 Several functions used by this script and also the obfuscation table are from the FourCePhase2.1Data package.
 ``` R
 devtools::install_github("https://github.com/covidclinical/Phase2.1DataRPackage", subdir="FourCePhase2.1Data", upgrade=FALSE)
 library(FourCePhase2.1Data)